BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 ### Explosive
 ---

-On Explosive weeks I recommend you to use a mouseover melee hit macro also play Crusader's Might and Holy Prism talent to maximize the amount of Explosives you can do alone.
+On Explosive weeks I recommend you to use a mouseover melee hit macro also play Holy Prism talent to maximize the amount of Explosives you can do alone.

 <a>
     <img src="/assets/img/Affixes/Storming.jpg" class="affix_icons"/>